They have two

 Periplaneta americana, the American cockroach

-It is found in sewage and kitchen worldwide.
+It is found in sewage and kitchens worldwide.
 It can cause allergies and asthma in some people.

 Below are the mouthparts of the American cockroach, Periplaneta americana.